BioDAS/biodas.github.io/wiki/Spec_Review.md

-part of the spec - could be confused with stylesheet command?</font><font color="red"> We should probably highlight the fact that there is a difference and that this is for display in a web browser not how to display in a client.
+part of the spec - could be confused with stylesheet command?</font><font color="red"> We should probably highlight the fact that there is a difference and that this is for display in a web browser not how to display in a client.</font>

 </td>
 </tr>